 Sodium at pH > 10.0 units can be reduced or eliminated by using a low sodium error electrode.

 Coatings of oils, greases, and particles may impair the electrode's response.
-Pat the electrode bulb dry with lint-free paper or cloth and rinse with de-ionized water.
-For cleaning hard-to-remove films, use acetone very sparingly so that the electronic surface is not damaged.
+Pat the electrode bulb dry with lint-free paper or cloth and rinse with deionized (DI) water.
+For cleaning hard-to-remove films, use acetone very sparingly so the electronic surface is not damaged.

 Temperature effects on the electrometric measurement of pH are controlled by using instruments having temperature compensation or by calibrating the meter at the temperature of the samples.